temujin9/mezovy/b-plot.md

 How is she handling the Vogovan Komendants?
 - Mirror scrying plus the mirror room plus the mirror part of the Welcoming implies deep connections
 - TODO: Witchy tradition much more accepted there, also plying them (in addition to thieves?)
+- Between the Komendants and Yutch, she's now got Vogovo in hand

 Progress:
   0-: not started